 JOHN W. MAHER (1856–1936)

-Maher studied law at the University of Michigan, earning a JD in 1880.
-He established a practice in Grand Forks, North Dakota, and in 1883 moved to Devils Lake in Ramsey County.
+Maher attended Streator High School and studied law at the University of Michigan, earning a JD in 1880.
+He established a practice in Grand Forks, North Dakota, in partnership with George Walsh, and in 1883 moved to Devils Lake in Ramsey County.
 He practiced law there until 1905.
 He served as district attorney of Towner County and treasurer of Ramsey County, both in North Dakota.
-He established a farm loan business in Devils Lake, managed the newspaper Devils Lake News, and founded the Devils Lake Nursery.
+He established a farm loan business in Devils Lake, from 1890 to 1894 owned and managed the newspaper Devils Lake News, and founded the Devils Lake Nursery.
 He was an organizer of the Twin City Life Insurance Company and of the Farmers Railway.

 On July 22, 1895, one of Maher's former clients who disputed a bill of $100 for services in a land case shot the lawyer in Devils Lake.
 Maher survived.
 Patrick McNamara had lost his land case and blamed his lawyer, refusing to pay.
 In response, Maher put a lien on McNamara's property.
 The Grand Forks Daily Herald published a dramatic front-page account of the shooting on July 23: